justjam2013/homebridge-virtual-accessories/README.md

 ### Update Heater/Cooler temperature sensor

-The process to update a Humidifier/Dehumidifier humidity sensor is the same as for updating a Humidifier/Dehumidifier humidity sensor.
+The process to update a Heater/Cooler temperature sensor is the same as for updating a Humidifier/Dehumidifier humidity sensor.

 The target URL (replace hostname and port per your setup) will specify the `temperature` path: